The Essential Guide to Soap Making Equipment

 Being able to accurately measure the temperature of your oils and lye-water is very important.
 When you mix them together they should be at the same temperature, give or take a degree, so without a decent measurement tool you might lose a batch.
 It’s possible to use standard glass thermometers if you have any but I’ve heard of so many soap makers breaking them on a regular basis that I haven’t bothered myself.

-Soap Making Equipment: Stick Blender
+Soap Making Equipment: Immersion Blender

 The old fashioned way to make natural soap involved standing over a pot and stirring for a long time.
 If you want to try making soap this way then give it a go, but be prepared to be stirring, and stirring, and stirring.
 Do you remember me mentioning my first batch of soap in part one of this series?
 That batch went straight into the bin since even after an hour and a half it still had not come to ‘Trace’ (it hadn’t set).

 For my next batch of soap I made sure to have a stick blender, also called an immersion blender.
 It literally helps your oil and lye-water to chemically bond in less than a few minutes.
-My old stick blender is shown above in the photo but if you’re planning on purchasing one I’d recommend buying one that has holes in the head to let the air out like this one.
+My old stick blender is shown above in the photo but if you’re planning on purchasing one I’d recommend buying one that has holes or slits in the head to let air out like this one.
 The reason being that the holes minimise the amount of air that’s taken down into your soap.
 You don’t want soap with lots of air bubbles in it so if you have one like mine you have to give it a good tap once it’s immersed in the liquids.
 No biggie but the next time I’m in the market for a stick blender I’ll know what to look for.

 Soap Making Equipment: Utensils

 You’ll need various utensils for making soap but my essentials are the ones shown above.
 Note that all are stainless steel and/or silicone.

 - Stainless steel spoon: I use this for stirring liquid oils